Ministry of Foreign Affairs implementing agencies

 Overview of the operators of the French Ministry of Foreign Affairs and International Development (MAEDI)

-The MAEDI supervises 11 establishments, independently or alongside other government departments.
+The MAEDI supervises nine establishments, independently or with other government departments.
 These operators work in various strategic areas covered by the MAEDI:

 Agence Française de Développement (AFD)